davekindea/Week1/README.md

 - Accuracy of technical indicators.
 - Completeness of analysis.

-## ✅ Minimum Essential To-Do:

-- Merge branches from task-2 into main.
-- Create a new branch task-3.
-- Commit changes with descriptive messages.

 ## 📊 3️⃣ Task 3: Correlation Between News and Stock Movements